aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/dicom-image-processing/dicom-simple-resizing/_index.md

 ### Q5: Where can I find more Aspose.Imaging for .NET tutorials?

-A5: You can explore the official [Aspose.Imaging for .NET documentation](https://reference.aspose.com/imaging/net/) for a wide range of tutorials and examples.
+A5: You can explore the   [Aspose.Imaging for .NET documentation](https://reference.aspose.com/imaging/net/) for a wide range of tutorials and examples.